Validation of Spherical Fourier-Bessel power spectrum analysis with lognormal simulations and eBOSS DR16 LRG EZmocks: Validation with EZmocks

 \subsection{\emph{Complete} EZmocks}

 To model the evolution of structure and galaxy bias with redshift, the EZmock catalogs for the LRG sample are generated in 5 redshift slices \citep{Zhao+:2021MNRAS.503.1149Z}.
-We show SFB measurements from each of these slices in \cref{fig:ez_complete_zslices}, where in order to avoid leakage from neighboring slices we used slices more narrow by $\Delta z=0.05$.
+We show SFB measurements from each of these slices in \cref{fig:ez_complete_zslices}.
+In order to avoid leakage due to RSD from neighboring slices we chose redshift slices that are thinner by $\Delta z=0.05$ on each side than the original slices used to generate the mocks.

 For each redshift slice, the left column of \cref{fig:ez_complete_zslices} shows the average over 999 \emph{complete} EZmock simulations and a theory curve where the linear galaxy bias was adjusted to fit the measurement in that slice.
 The center left column shows the residuals with the error bars estimated from the 999 EZmocks.
 The center right column shows the residuals relative to the standard deviation of that mode, ignoring mode-couplings, and dashed horizontal lines indicating the 16th, 50th, and 84th percentiles.
 The left-most column shows a histogram of those relative residuals as well as a Gaussian fit in orange, and a standard Gaussian in black.